shinyflight/HexaGAN/README.md

 * ops_cnn.py: various operations for convolutional neural networks (for MNIST data)

+* model.py: HexaGAN model (used for train_breast.py)

-* HexaGAN_breast.py: classification on the breast dataset with 20% missingness
+* train_breast.py: classification on the breast dataset with 20% missingness

-* HexaGAN_MNIST.py: missing data imputation on the MNIST dataset with 50% missingness
+* train_mnist.py: missing data imputation on the MNIST dataset with 50% missingness (including HexaGAN model)